withastro/roadmap/proposals/0052-fonts.md

 ## As an integration

 This feature could be developed as an integration, eg. `@astrojs/fonts`.
-Making it part of core allows to make it more discoverable, more used.
+It will probably be an internal integration (like actions) but making it part of core allows to make it more discoverable, more used.
 It also allows to use the `astro:assets` module.

 ## Different API for simpler cases